 On the other hand, this does afford the game a degree of character depth that few other titles in the series offer.
 Gustave is easily one of the most complex protagonists in the series, having low self esteem as a result of his upbringing and generally being manipulated by those around him as a result, even being dragged into a war with the country of his birth that he's reluctant to fight himself.
 Wil, on the other hand, comes from a long line of treasure hunters and deals with rivalries and family drama throughout his story.

 SaGa Frontier 2 is also a stark contrast from its predecessor in presentation.
-Whereas that game was set in a bizarre world of fantasy creatures and science fiction elements, with CGI backdrops and quite a lot of synthy electronic tunes, 2 opts for a more "hand-crafted" style.
+Whereas that game was set in a bizarre world of fantasy creatures and science fiction elements, with CGI backdrops and quite a lot of synthy electronic tunes, 2 opts for a strictly medieval setting and a "hand-crafted" style.
 Sprites are hand-drawn and cartoonish, backdrops are finely-detailed watercolor paintings and the music is much more mellow and instrumental in sound, with a lot of piano tracks throughout.
 It's easy to mistake it for an entirely different franchise at a glance, and it easily could have been if not for the handful of game mechanics tying it to the SaGa brand.

 Case in point, combat in SaGa Frontier 2 remains perhaps its only largely consistent element.
 You get a party of up to four characters and battle enemies when you make contact with them on the map, taking them on in a turn-based system.
 The controversial weapon durability system returns from the earliest game in the series (though steel weapons have unlimited durability), and attacks are powered by either SP (for magical attacks) or WP (for special moves performed with weapons).
 Skills are still randomly learned through battle, with odds for gaining them becoming better as you battle stronger enemies than yourself, and stat gains are also randomly awarded after battle.